-The Fiction department is led by Lynda Myles (The Commitments) and the senior tutor is Ian Sellar (Venus Peter, Prague).
-Many other leading directors teach on the programme, including, Stephen Frears (The Queen, Tamara Drew, High Fidelity), Brian Gilbert (Wilde) and Udayan Prasad (Gabriel & Me, The Yellow Handkerchief).
+The Fiction department is led by Brian Gilbert (Wilde); Lesley Manning (Ghostwatch; Honeycombe Lodge) and Ian Sellar (Venus Peter, Prague).
+Many other leading directors teach on the programme, including, Stephen Frears (The Queen, Tamara Drew, and Udayan Prasad (Gabriel & Me, The Yellow Handkerchief).

-Directors David Yates (Harry Potter and the Half-Blood Prince), Beeban Kidron (Bridget Jones: The Edge of Reason), Lynne Ramsay (Ratcatcher, We need to talk about Kevin), Terence Davies (The House of Mirth, The Deep Blue Sea), Michael Radford (Il Postino), Danny Cannon (Judge Dredd, Crime Scene Investigation, Judge Dredd,), Sarah Gavron (Suffragette, Brick Lane) and Michael Caton Jones (Memphis Belle, Rob Roy) studied at the NFTS.
+Directors David Yates (Harry Potter and the Deathly Hallows), Beeban Kidron (Bridget Jones: The Edge of Reason), Lynne Ramsay (You Were Never Really Here, We need to talk about Kevin), Terence Davies (The House of Mirth, The Deep Blue Sea), Michael Radford (Il Postino), Danny Cannon (Gotham, CSI Crime Scene Investigation, Judge Dredd,), Sarah Gavron (Suffragette, Brick Lane) and Michael Caton Jones (Memphis Belle, Rob Roy) studied at the NFTS.

 Students come from a wide range of backgrounds: you may be an independent filmmaker, you might have a degree or you may have experience of working in the Industry.

 Your application must include a web link to a short fiction piece that you have directed - or an extract of a longer work - that you have directed recently, and a short treatment for another narrative-based project.